MBTA Healthy & Sustainable Transportation

 Greenhouse gas (GHG) emissions are reported as the MBTA’s total GHG emissions in kilograms of carbon dioxide equivalent (kg CO2e) and as the rate normalized by total unlinked passenger trips (UPT).
 This measure does not account for GHG savings acquired via mode shift, from trips taken on transit rather than in single-occupancy vehicles, which is estimated to be at least four times larger than net emissions.

 Bus fleet composition measures the proportions of the MBTA bus fleet that are electric, hybrid, utilize compressed natural gas (CNG), or diesel fuel sources.
-Buses classified as electric include battery-electric buses and electric trolley buses, while buses classified as hybrid—with both electric and conventional fuel options—include traditional hybrid buses and Dual Mode Silver Line buses.
-In FY22, the MBTA’s roughly 1,300-bus fleet was 0.4 percent electric, 47.6 percent hybrid, 15.4 percent CNG, and 36.5 percent diesel.
+Buses classified as electric include battery-electric buses, while buses classified as hybrid — with both electric and conventional fuel options — include traditional hybrid buses and Dual Mode Silver Line buses.
+In FY23, the MBTA’s roughly 1,069-bus fleet was 0.5 percent electric, 65.2 percent hybrid, 16.3 percent CNG, and 18.0 percent diesel.

-Bus fleet composition particularly impacts residents living near bus routes due to criteria air pollutants emitted.
+Bus fleet composition particularly impacts residents living near bus routes due to air pollutants emitted.
 While diesel-only buses emit higher levels of criteria air pollutants, alternative fuel buses (including electric, CNG, and hybrid) can mitigate air pollution caused by buses for nearby residents.
-Of residents living within a quarter mile of MBTA bus routes in FY22, roughly 49 percent were near routes running alternative fuel vehicles, 43 percent were near routes running vehicles of mixed fuel types, and 9 percent were near routes running diesel-only buses.
-Of low-income households within a quarter mile of MBTA bus routes, roughly 50 percent were near alternative fuel routes, and 8 percent were near diesel-only routes.
-Of residents of color living near MBTA bus routes, 45 percent were near alternative fuel routes and 8 percent were near diesel-only routes.
+Of residents living within a quarter mile of MBTA bus routes in FY23, roughly 47 percent were near routes running alternative fuel vehicles, 44 percent were near routes running vehicles of mixed fuel types, and 9 percent were near routes running diesel-only buses.
+For low-income households within a quarter mile of MBTA bus routes, roughly 38 percent were near alternative fuel routes, and 13 percent were near diesel-only routes.
+For the purpose of standardization, low-income households are defined as a household earning less than $82,000 per year.
+Of residents of color living near MBTA bus routes, 55 percent were near alternative fuel routes and 10 percent were near diesel-only routes.